frika390/village/README.md

         iv - view the current weekly incomes
         w - view total weekly income with modifiers applied
     Treasury:
-        ta - add an amount of gp to the treas   ury tr - remove an amount of gp from the    treasury tv - view treasury
+        ta - add an amount of gp to the treasury tr - remove an amount of gp from the treasury tv - view treasury
         tm - multiply treasury with a number
     Simulate: